To find the best way to transfer money internationally, it’s important to understand the fees, exchange rates and speed of different transfer options.

 If your money transfer doesn’t need to be rushed, you can also create a ‘limit order’ or set a desired exchange rate to target.
 This essentially lets you nominate your ideal exchange rate, and you will be contacted when the currency hits that rate.

-Currency brokers typically offer additional exchange tools and services that most banks don’t offer, which can help you get a better deal when transferring and trading money.
+Currency brokers typically offer additional exchange tools and services that most banks don’t offer, which can help you get a better deal when transferring money.
 Using such services also allows you to protect your transfers from currency risk and stabilise your regular payments.

 Setting a long-term exchange rate